She was alone. Not only there was nobody around, there

 Are you me, now?

 I am part of you.
 It laughed again.
-The best part of you.
+The best part of

 Where are we?